dev-drprasad/hsk00/README.md

 `--category` number starts from `0`, left to right in menu.
 Example: "Racing Games" category number is `4`.

-`--root` is root directory of game folder where `Menu.ocv` exists (can be sd card path or custom directory where files present)
+`--root` is root directory of game folder where `Menu.ocv` exists (can be SD card path or custom directory where files present)

 **Example:**